Before Optimization

 # Now it's optimized for your specific use caseresult = extractor.extract("Jane Smith, 29, works as a designer")

-Optimization typically improves accuracy by 20-40% on real-world tasks:
+Optimization can significantly improve accuracy on real-world tasks:

 Before Optimization